 EIP addresses are the public IP addresses that Amazon provides for the AWS account.
 These addresses can be associated with custom VPC instances.
 The public addresses in the set of addresses can then be used to expose the custom VPC instance.
-In this manual and in the cluster manager, EIPs are referred to as "public IPs" in the cloud context.
+In this manual and in BCM, EIPs are referred to as "public IPs" in the cloud context.
 When allocating a public IP address, the exact IP address that is allocated is a random IP address from the pool of all public IP addresses made available in the specified region by the configured cloud provider.

-7.9.2 Subnets In A Custom VPC
+6.9.2 Subnets In A Custom VPC

 The components of a custom VPC include subnets, the nodes that run in them, and static IP addresses.
 The subnets are logical network segments within the network range of that custom VPC.
-Subnets can be thought of as interconnected with a central "magic" router, with the cluster manager managing the routing tables on that router.
+Subnets can be thought of as interconnected with a central "magic" router, with BCM managing the routing tables on that router.
 The routing ensures correct subnet communication.
-Inside the cluster manager, subnets are represented as a type of network (section 3.2 of the Administrator Manual), with a value for type set in cmsh to Cloud (VPC), or in Bright View set to CLOUD.
+Inside BCM, subnets are represented as a type of network (section 3.2 of the Administrator Manual), with a value for type set in cmsh to Cloud (VPC), or in Base View set to CLOUD.

 Subnets for a custom VPC must have non-overlapping ranges.
-If there are multiple custom VPCs being managed by the cluster manager, then a particular subnet may be assigned to one custom VPC at the most.
+If there are multiple custom VPCs being managed by BCM, then a particular subnet may be assigned to one custom VPC at the most.